 “As I said earlier, suppose we leave the body here?
 Certainly he’ll be discovered eventually, but so long as we aren’t found with the body, that’s still better than being seen removing the body.”

 “Hm.
 One small problem with that solution.
-What happens when the body is discovered and the police start asking questions?”
+What happens when the body is discovered and the police start asking questions?” he said.

 “Nothing will happen.
 No one saw you heading upstairs, did they?”